carapace-sh/carapace/README.md

 > This is an initial version which still got some quirks, expect some changes here (in the long term this shall return Action as well)

 ActionMultiParts is a [callback action](#actioncallback) where parts of an argument can be completed separately (e.g. user:group from [chown](https://github.com/rsteube/carapace-completers/blob/master/completers/chown_completer/cmd/root.go)).
-Divider can be empty as well, but note that `bash` and `fish` will add the space suffix for anything other than `/=@:.,` (it still works, but after each selction backspace is needed to continue the completion).
+Divider can be empty as well, but note that `bash` and `fish` will add the space suffix for anything other than `/=@:.,` (it still works, but after each selection backspace is needed to continue the completion).

 ```go
 carapace.ActionMultiParts(":", func(args []string, parts []string) []string {